tejareddy8888/crowDAO_truffle/README.md

 3) If error occurs while executing run.sh at 'yarn' statement.
 	Again go to Client folder , run "npm start"

-4) You have a browser instance is launched and you code is running on Localhost:3000
+4) You have a browser instance is launched and code is running on Localhost:3000